tugrulpinar/tugrulpinar/README.md

 - 👋 Hi, I’m @tugrulpinar
-- 👀 I’m interested in Automation, Machine Learning and Neural Network
+- 👀 I’m interested in Automation with Python, Machine Learning and Neural Network
-- 🌱 I’m currently learning Deep Learning and SQL
+- 🌱 I’m currently working on a project that integrates Django, PostgreSQL, and AWS.
 - 💞️ I’m looking to collaborate on Python Web Automation with Selenium
 - 📫 YOu can reach me at tugrulpinar@protonmail.com